cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   * Headings

+    * 25/75 image and text component: 60 characters or less, ideally rendering as one line.
+    * 50/50 image and text component: 30 characters or less, ideally rendering as one line.
     * 50/50 and 33/33/33 text components: 45 characters max.
 25 characters max is preferred, which renders as one line at max column width.
-    * 25/75 image and text component: 60 characters or less, ideally rendering as one line.

   * Descriptions

     *  Do not use info unit groups for multiple paragraphs of copy.
 Copy should be succinct.
     * 50/50 text components: 100-250 characters max
     * 33/33/33 text components: 90-150 characters max
-    * 25/75 image and text component: 275 characters max.
+    * 25/75 image and text component: 275 characters max
+    * 50/50 image and text component: 50 characters min, 130 characters max, which renders as 2-3 lines at max column width.

   * Call to action

+    * 25/75 image and text component: 65 characters max
+    * 50/50 image and text component: 40 characters max
     * 50/50 text components: 40 characters max
     * 33/33/33 text components: 30 characters max
-    * 25/75 image and text component: 65 characters max.
     * Follow [link guidelines](https://cfpb.github.io/design-system/components/links).
   * When these components are featured together (which is ideal), the amount of content in each component should be as close to the same number of total lines as possible.